k8ssandra/k8ssandra/docs/content/en/docs/_index.md

 ---
-title: "K8ssandra documentation"
+title: "K8ssandra Documentation"
 linkTitle: "Documentation"
 no_list: true
 weight: 20
 menu:
   main:
     weight: 20
-description: |
-  Welcome to K8ssandra!
+description: K8ssandra documentation: architecture, configuration, guided tasks
 ---

-The K8ssandra Documentation covers everything from architecture and configuration references to guided outcome-based tasks.
+The K8ssandra documentation covers everything from architecture and configuration references to guided outcome-based tasks.
 Check out the sections at left based on your needs and be sure to leave us a <a class="github-button" href="https://github.com/k8ssandra/k8ssandra" data-icon="octicon-star" aria-label="Star k8ssandra/k8ssandra on GitHub">star</a> on Github!

 {{% alert title="Tip" color="primary" %}}
 If you're impatient, jump right in with our **[Quick start]({{< ref "getting-started" >}})**!